aspnetboilerplate/aspnetboilerplate/doc/WebSite/Developing-MultiTenant-SaaS-ASP.NET-CORE-Angular5.md

 ### Entities

-Entities are parts of our domain layer and located under EventCloud.Core project.
-ASP.NET Boilerplate startup template comes with Tenant, User, Role... entities which are common for most applications.
+Entities are parts of our domain layer and located under **EventCloud.Core** project. **ASP.NET Boilerplate** startup template comes with **Tenant**, **User**, **Role** ... entities which are common for most applications.
 We can customize them based on our needs.
 Surely, we can add our application specific entities.

-The fundamental entity of event cloud project is the Event entity:
+The fundamental entity of event cloud project is the Event entity.

 [Table("AppEvents")]
 public class Event : FullAuditedEntity<Guid>, IMustHaveTenant